This course can be presented face to face in-house or via live in-house webinar.

 - Complexities of the ICC Uniform Rules for Collection (URC 522)

-a) to consider the needs of an exporter or importer and suitability of using Documentary Collection in a cross-border transaction and / or
+a) Alpha Ltd considers the needs of an exporter and importer and the benefits of using Documentary Collections in a cross-border transaction

-b) to check understanding of the collections procedure and the practical application of the URC 522
+b) Beta Ltd covers the collections procedure and the practical application of the URC 522

 Documentary Letters of Credit